kinguinltdhk/Kinguin-eCommerce-API/apidocs/ErrorsCodes.md

 HttpClient | Internal communication failed.
 Authorization | Bad authorization credentials.
 InsufficientBalance | There are not enough funds to place order.
+BalanceRequired | The balance value is lower than minimum balance required to place order.
 OrderHold | Order has been hold.
 Dispatch has been blocked.
 OrderNotDispatchedYet | Order has not been dispatched yet.
 Please try send request again.
 OrderNotPaid | Problem with payment with balance.
 OrderPartiallyDispatched | Not of all products has been dispatched yet.
 Please try send request again.
 Preorder | Problem with buying preorder.
 See `detail` for more info.
 ProductUnavailable | Product has been sold or is not active.
 Maybe try to update product and send request again.
+OrderNotFound | Order not found - invalid `orderId` value DispatchNotFound | Dispatch not found - invalid `dispatchId` value

 ## Retryable kinds